// trust-zero install runtime · v0.6.0

 Where do I report bugs / feature requests?

-github.com/philtechs-org/phi/issues.
+Email bugs@phi.philtechs.org, or open an issue at github.com/philtechs-org/phi/issues.
 Especially valuable: false-positive reports against real-world packages, and missed-malware reports against known-bad packages.
+Include the package name, version, and what phi said vs what you expected.